 MKT 201 - Introduction to Marketing (4)

 This is an examination of the role of marketing in society, consumer behavior, product management, pricing, distribution and promotion.
-(Formerly MKT 301)
+(Formerly MKT 301) This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of at least 45 college credits.